todbot/blink1/docs/blink1-mk2-tricks.md

 Save color pattern to non-volatile flash
 ----------------------------------------
-This copies RAM pattern to flash.
+This copies RAM pattern to flash, making it available on next power up.
+Note that only the first 16 of 32 pattern lines are saved to flash.

     % blink1-tool --savepattern